Seeing Double (2003 film): Box office

-The film was released throughout the United Kingdom on 11 April 2003, after receiving its world premier in London's Leicester Square.
+The film was released throughout the United Kingdom on 11 April 2003, after receiving its world premiere in London's Leicester Square.
 The film received large publicity during a 2003 tour S Club did, alongside S Club 8.
-The film was also released worldwide, where it became a success mainly in the United Kingdom, where it opened at the box office at #4.
+The film was also released worldwide, where it became a success mainly in the United Kingdom, where it opened at the box office at No. 4.

 The film marks the final appearance that S Club did with 19 Management which involved them acting.
 It also marked the movie debut of Gareth Gates.

 Critical reception

 The film received negative reviews.
 Reception was positive from Shannon Nutt of DVD Talk.
-Neil Smith of the BBC criticized it being a “cynical, cheaply assembled caper.”
+Neil Smith of the BBC criticized it being a “cynical, cheaply assembled caper".

 Home release

 The film was released on DVD in the United Kingdom and United States as well as in Latin America, Spain, France, Ireland, Portugal, Italy, Germany, Greece, and Japan.
 The DVD went to number one in Spain and France.
 It made Top 10 in the U.S., U.K. & Ireland in the Children's DVD/Video Sales category.
 The DVD was re-released on 3 March 2008 in the UK, five years after its theatrical release.
 The re-released DVD maintained the same format as the previous one.
 After re-release, Seeing Double made the Children's Top 10 DVD Chart.

 The S Club Seeing Double album has received BPI Platinum Certification as of November 2010.